MicrosoftDocs/entra-docs/docs/external-id/customers/concept-custom-url-domain.md

 > [!TIP]
 > [![Try it now](./media/common/try-it-now.png)](https://woodgrovedemo.com/#usecase=CustomDomain)
 >
-> To try out this feature, go to the Woodgrove Groceries demo and start the "Custom domain name” use case.
+> To try out this feature, go to the Woodgrove Groceries demo and start the "custom URL domain name” use case.

 ## How a custom URL domain works

-A custom URL domain lets you use your verified custom domain names as your applications' sign-in authentication endpoints.
-When you add a new custom domain name, you can associate it with a custom URL domain.
+A custom URL domain lets you use your verified custom URL domain names as your applications' sign-in authentication endpoints.
+When you add a new custom URL domain name, you can associate it with a custom URL domain.
 Then a reverse proxy service, such as [Azure Front Door](https://azure.microsoft.com/services/frontdoor/), can use the custom URL domain to direct sign-ins to your application.

 The following diagram illustrates Azure Front Door integration: